newlandsmc/CustomMOTD/README.md

 line1: this is a test.
 # The second line in the server list
 line2: this is line2 for the test.
 # Should this motd be displayed in the serverlist?
-Only 1 motd can be activive at the same time.
+Only 1 motd can be active at the same time.
 active: false
 # Should this motd be restricted and be controlled by a counter.
 restricted: false